arduino/help-center-content/content/Hardware Support/Core Boards/Problems-uploading-to-UNO-R4-WiFi-on-Windows.md

 title: "Problems uploading to UNO R4 WiFi on Windows"
 ---

-When uploading sketches to **Arduino UNO R4 WiFi** when using Arduino development tools on Windows, you may encounter these errors:
+When uploading sketches to **Arduino UNO R4 WiFi** using Arduino development tools on Windows, you may encounter these errors:

 * **Arduino IDE 2 / Arduino CLI:** `No device found on <COM port>`, `Failed uploading: uploading error: exit status 1`
 * **Web Editor:** `Executing command: exit status 1`, `No device found on <COM port>`